influxdata/docs-v2/content/v2.0/cloud/rate-limits.md

 ## Free Tier

+You can try out InfluxDB Cloud as long as you like, but the data retention is limited to new data (within the last 72 hours) only.
+Other limits are in place for query and writes, but you should be able to monitor 5-10 sensors, stacks or servers comfortably.

-To optimize InfluxDB Cloud 2.0 services, the following rate limits are in place for Free tier users.
+The following rate limits apply to Free tier users.
-To increase your rate limits, contact <a href="mailto:cloudbeta@influxdata.com?subject={{ $cloudName }} Feedback">cloudbeta@influxdata.com</a>.

 - `write` endpoint
   - 3000 KB (10 KB/s) of data written in a 5 minute window